MDiv/MBA in Economic Development

 Differences between the MDiv/MBA and the MDiv/MA

 Both the MBA and the MA are designed for those who are interested in working with and among the poor in the area of economic development.
 With either of these MDiv dual degree programs, the MDiv portion remains the same.
 Thus, the only differences are between the MBA and the MA.
-The MBA requires four undergraduate foundation courses as prerequisites to admission to the program: Finance, Accounting, Economics, and Statistics.
+The MBA requires from four to six undergraduate foundation courses as prerequisites to admission to the program: Finance, Financial Accounting, Managerial Accounting, Macro Economics, Micro Economics and Statistics.
 Also, while both the dual MDiv/MBA and the dual MDiv/Ma are designed to be completed over a four-year time period, MA students are required to take two fewer courses.

 Finally, the MBA is for those who want to be prepared to work and minister in a business/finance/accounting capacity.